web3-storage/web3.storage/packages/website/pages/docs/how-tos/get-status.md

 The `Pinning` status indicates that the completeness of the graph of data is still being validated.

 <Callout emoji="!">
-**If you have a large upload with many blocks (e.g., a directory for your 10K NFT drop), currently NFT.Storage might report the status as `Pinning` indefinitely.
+**If you have a large upload with many blocks (e.g., a directory for your 10K NFT drop), currently web3.storage might report the status as `Pinning` indefinitely.
 This is because the upload was too large for us to validate that the upload is a complete graph.
-You can verify that your upload is complete by spot checking individual files in your upload and making sure they're available via nftstorage.link.**
+You can verify that your upload is complete by spot checking individual files in your upload and making sure they're available via w3link (i.e., w3s.link).**
 </Callout>

 A `Failed` status indicates that the graph of data is incomplete.
 For older uploads, it can also mean an operation failed while our infrastructure was attempting to pin the data.
 A `Failed` pin will change to `Pinned` if the same data is uploaded successfully in a subsequent request.
 As long as the CID is the same for both uploads, the original upload's status will be marked as `Pinned` after a small delay.